Prenuptial and Postnuptial Agreements

 FAMILY LAW ATTORNEYS PROTECTING THE INTERESTS OF ATLANTA RESIDENTS

 Prenuptial and postnuptial agreements are contracts that govern matters related to a couple’s marriage, such as spousal support or the division of assets and debts, in the event that the couple separates or divorces.
 Prenuptial agreements are entered into prior to marriage, and postnuptial agreements are executed during marriage.
-If you would like to find out more about these arrangements, or if you need representation or advice when enforcing or challenging one of them, the family law lawyers at the Law Offices of Thomas C. Rowsey can help.
-We have assisted individuals in the Atlanta area for over two decades in a variety of divorce-related matters, including the execution and enforcement of prenuptial and postnuptial agreements.
+If you would like to find out more about these arrangements, or if you need representation or advice when enforcing or challenging one of them, the lawyers at Rowsey & Stelter can help.
+We have assisted individuals in the Atlanta area for over two decades in a variety of family law matters, including the execution and enforcement of prenuptial and postnuptial agreements.

 PRENUPTIAL AND POSTNUPTIAL AGREEMENTS